-WHAT?
-YOU DO TAKE BOWLING SERIOUSLY?
-You've gone to a party or corporate event at a bowling center operated by Mr. Shannon's company, or to a Lucky Strike or a Splitsville, found that you really liked the game of bowling, and are wondering how to get better at it?
+BUT, YOU DO TAKE BOWLING SERIOUSLY?
+You've gone to a party or corporate event at a bowling center operated by Mr. Shannon's company Bowlero, or others such as Main Event or Round 1, and found that you really liked the game of bowling, and are wondering how to get better at it?
 In that environment, with its loud music, flashing lights, big screen videos, and screaming people bowling next to you, its hard to focus on anything, let alone bowling.
 No one there seems to take bowling seriously!

 And then, whenever you find bowling information on the Internet or in books, it's always written by people who have been bowling forever and uses words only they seem to know.